gsb-public/composer-build/README.md

 lando drush
 ```

-* run the update script
+* run the update script (you'll need to edit this to put in one of the development site urls)

 ```
 sh ~/Desktop/composer/composer-build/scripts/doupdate.sh